Adobe-TCS/XML-documentation-for-AEMaaCS/README.md

 > [!NOTE]
+> Starting AEM Guides release 2024.2.0, AEM Guides should not be installed using this process.
+>
-> Starting AEM Guides release 2024.2.0, this process has now been deprecated.
-For the correct process to install AEM Guides on AEM Cloud Service please refer this [link](https://experienceleague.adobe.com/docs/experience-manager-guides/using/release-info/release-notes/cloud-release-notes/deploy-xml-on-aemaacs.html?lang=en)
+> Please follow the instructions detailed [here](https://github.com/Adobe-TCS/DoX-Installer-for-AEMaaCS) to configure oxygen related plugins and for overriding OSGi properties.
+To install AEM Guides on AEMaaCS please refer this [link](https://experienceleague.adobe.com/docs/experience-manager-guides/using/release-info/release-notes/cloud-release-notes/deploy-xml-on-aemaacs.html?lang=en)

 # **Adobe Experience Manager Guides**